Updated: January 31, 2024

-The truth is that there are several ways a financial advisor can be compensated.
+Do you know how your financial advisor is paid?
+There are several ways a financial advisor can be compensated.
 Understanding financial advisor compensation can help you to select the right advisor who puts your interests ahead of their own.

-There are several types of pay structures that financial advice firms may choose to use for their business:
+There are three main types of pay structures that financial advice firms may choose to use for their business:

 A flat fee advisor is a financial advisor who charges one set, flat fee for services over a specified period of time, usually a year.
 The arrangement may include a contract with payments spread over the length of the term.
 Services can include a comprehensive financial plan, ongoing advice, and investment management.

 Some fee-only advisors may provide different types, tiers, or levels of service.
 For example, for one rate you may receive a detailed financial plan, while for another rate, you may receive a detailed financial plan plus investment advisory services.
 They may provide an upfront plan followed by a set price for quarterly or annual check-ins to see how your investments are doing, and to make course adjustments as necessary.

 You may be familiar with advisors who charge a percentage of assets under management (AUM).
 With this payment method, the advisor’s fee is a set percentage of how much you have invested.
 For instance, if you have $1 million in assets, and your fee-only advisor charges 1% of AUM, your payment to the advisor is $10,000.
 This fee structure is a common fee type for fee-only advisors who manage investments.